mattdiamond/Recorderjs/README.md

     rec.removeEventListener( type, listener[, useCapture] )

-**addEventListener** will remove an event listener from the web worker.
+**removeEventListener** will remove an event listener from the web worker.

     rec.startRecording()